NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 ### 3. Create EC2 Instance

-We recommend using a `t2.xlarge` instance type with 20GB disk and attaching the instance profile.
+We recommend using a `t2.xlarge` or larger instance type with 20GB disk.

-If you already have an ec2 instance, you can use the following command to attach the instance profile:
+Once you have created your ec2 instance, you can use the following command to attach the instance profile:

 ```sh
 aws ec2 associate-iam-instance-profile --instance-id <INSTANCE-ID> --iam-instance-profile Arn=<Instance-Profile-ARN>,Name=HarvestProfile
 ```
 You should get the instance profile ARN from step 2.2 above.

-If your exiting ec2 instance already had an instance profile, then simply add the policy create in step 2.2 above.
+If your exiting ec2 instance already had an instance profile, then simply add the policy create in step 2.2 above to its instance profile role.

 ### 4. Install Docker and Docker Compose

-Use the following commands if you are running an Red Hat based Linux:
+To install Docker use the following commands if you are running an Red Hat based Linux:
 ```sh
 sudo yum install docker
 sudo curl -L https://download.docker.com/linux/centos/7/x86_64/stable/Packages/docker-compose-plugin-2.6.0-3.el7.x86_64.rpm -o ./compose-plugin.rpm